vitornegromonte/weather.py/README.md

-# weather.py
+# 🌥️ Weather.py
-Learning about python's requests package using the OpenWeather API
+> This project was created with the goal of gaining a deeper understanding of Python's Requests package and CLI (Command Line Interface) development, all while utilizing the OpenWeather API.